yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     }
     ```

+    **Note**: The documentation for the maximum number of fault domains per-region can be found at <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability#number-of-fault-domains-per-region>.

-7. Next, click the **Play** button in PowerShell\_ISE.
-This will deallocate all the machines in the Availability Set SQLAVSET and migrate them to a Managed AVSET and the disk to Managed Disks.
+7. Next, click the **Run script** button in the PowerShell ISE.
+This will deallocate all of the machines in the Availability Set SQLAvSet and migrate them to a Managed AVSET and the disk to Managed Disks.

-    > **Note**: This process will take about 10-15 minutes to complete and be careful not to stop the process.
+    **Note**: This process will take about 10-15 minutes to complete.
+Do not stop the process or close the ISE.

 8. Open the Azure portal and browse to the **CloudShopRG** Resource Group.
 Notice now, the machines are using Managed Disks, and the disk objects now appear.